-Clause number Provision 20.3(c)(i) and (ii) Altering the spread of hours-day work (process set out in clause) - Level 2 21.2(a) Altering the spread of hours-shiftworker (process set out in clause) - Level 2
+Clause number Provision 20.3(c)(i) and (ii) Altering the spread of hours-day work (process set out in clause) - Level 2 21.2(a) Altering the spread of hours-shiftworker (process set out in clause) - Level 2 31.5 Substitution of certain public holidays by agreement at the enterprise

 - (b) Where agreement is reached between the employer and the majority of employees in the workplace or a section or sections of the workplace to implement a facilitative provision in clause 5.5(a), the employer must not implement that agreement unless: - (i) agreement is also reached between the employer and each individual employee to be covered by the facilitative provision; and - (ii) the agreement reached is kept by the employer as a time and wages record. - (c) Where no agreement has been reached by the employer with the majority of employees in accordance with clause 5.5(b), the employer may reach agreement with individual employees in the workplace or a section or sections of the workplace.
-Such agreement under this clause binds the individual employee provided the agreement reached is kept by the employer as a time and wages record and provided the agreement is only with an individual employee or a number of individual employees less than the majority in the workplace or a section or sections of the workplace.
+Such an agreement under this clause binds the individual employee provided the agreement reached is kept by the employer as a time and wages record and provided the agreement is only with an individual employee or a number of individual employees less than the majority in the workplace or a section or sections of the workplace.